Problem:

 Scenario II: If the query returns the desired result, it indicates that data collection has happened.
 Now, poll your monitor in Applications Manager and verify if data is populated in the 'Overview Tab'.

-If data is not populated, share the below information with us for further analysis:
+If data is still not populated, share the information below with us for further analysis:

 Output for the below queries by using the same SQL user used in Applications Manager for monitoring: